Emerging Research Issues for Washington Agriculture 2015 Internal Competitive Grant Program Request for Proposals

 What criteria will be used to evaluate proposals?

-- Appropriate research methodologies and approaches (25 points)
+- Appropriate research methodologies and approaches (20 points)

 The proposals will be reviewed to evaluate whether the approach and methodology, as articulated, are sufficient to accomplish the stated objectives.
 This should also include extension activities as appropriate.

 - Interdisciplinary, team-based approach to address the issue(s) (10 points)